panasenco/ambiguity/README.md

 ## Usage

-First, install *ambiguity*.
+First, install the package.

 ```
 npm install github:panasenco/ambiguity
 ```

-Then, use it in your code:
+Then, use it in your JavaScript code:
 ```
 const ambiguity = require("ambiguity");
 const parser = new ambiguity.Parser();